kerinb/CS4400-Distributed-File-Server---Internet-Applcations/README.md

 ## Distributed Transparent File Access ##
 This system was modelled after the NFS system. the system can support multiple clients and multiple servers.For this, a client was written up that made use of a client API, which had the 'brains' of the clients abstracted from the client.
 A file server was also implemented as a RESTful server that could be written to and read from by a client.

 ### Client and Client Library ###
 The file being run here is the client.py.
 It acts as an interface to the clientApi.py file.
-Here, the client is able to make decisionsfor files stored locally and on a file server.
-Using the CLiantApi, the client is able to:
+Here, the client is able to make decisions for files stored locally and on a file server.
+Using the CliantApi, the client is able to:
 *	read from the file server, write to the file server,
-*	Create a file that is stored locally and is also pushed to the server containing the data <i>"First Time file is opened....
-Edit me!"</i>.
+*	Create a file that is stored locally and is also pushed to the server containing the data "First Time file is opened....
+Edit me!".

 ### File Server ###
 The file servers are implemented as a flat-file style system, where the files are stored in the file server without any deeper directories used.
-The file server directories are named using the file servers 'file_server_id' appened to 'Server '; ie, 'Server0/' etcThe file servers directory is created when the file server starts up, and is perscribed a file_server_id by the directory server.
+The file server directories are named using the file servers 'file_server_id' appended to 'Server '; ie, 'Server0/' etcThe file servers directory is created when the file server starts up, and is prescribed a file_server_id by the directory server.

-All files stored on a file server follow a simple name & numerical naming system such as hi0.txt - TODO - I want to change this to go back to my original implementation of just numerical values.
+All files stored on a file server follow a simple name & numerical naming system such as 0.txt -

 The server accepts get() and post() requests from all clients that are connected and know the servers IP and port number.
 It can be reached at any available host address and port specified by the user, which are provided as sys.argv[0] and sys.argv[1].